-The University of Florida will provide timely

-University of Florida - Gainesville Campus Emergency Notification and Timely Warning Policies warning reports to students, faculty, and staff in a manner that is timely, that withholds the names of victims as confidential, and that will aid in the prevention of similar crimes.
+The University of Florida will provide timely warning reports to students, faculty, and staff in a manner that is timely, that withholds the names of victims as confidential, and that will aid in the prevention of similar crimes.

 As indicated in the Clery Act, timely warnings must be issued for specific crimes, if (1) the crime is reported to UFPD or Campus Security Authorities (CSAs), (2) the crime is determined to pose a serious or continuing threat to UF students, staff, faculty, or visitors, and (3) the crime occurred on campus, in or on noncampus buildings or property owned by UF, or on public property that is within the campus or immediately adjacent to campus.